wallabag/wallabag/content/admin/asynchronous.md

 weight: 6
 ---

-In order to launch asynchronous tasks (useful for huge imports for example), we can use RabbitMQ or Redis.
+To launch asynchronous tasks (useful for large imports), we can use RabbitMQ or Redis.

 ## Install RabbitMQ for asynchronous tasks